Trust-Anchor-Group/NeuroAccessMaui/Content/architecture.md

 - **MainPage.xaml & MainPage.xaml.cs**: The main page of the application, providing the initial UI and interaction logic.
 It serves as the starting point for the application's navigation.
 - **MauiProgram.cs**: This file contains the setup and configuration logic for the application, including the registration of services and middleware using dependency injection.

-- **Exceptions/**: Contains custom exception classes that handle specific error conditions within the application, improving error management and debugging.
+- **Exceptions/**: Contains custom exception classes that handle specific error conditions within the application.
-- **Extensions/**: Includes extension methods that enhance existing classes and interfaces, promoting code reuse and cleaner syntax across the application.
+- **Extensions/**: Includes extension methods that enhance existing classes.
 - **Helpers/**: Utility classes and helper functions.
-- **Links/**: Contains implementation for handling different links to resources, that the app can handle.
+- **Links/**: Contains implementation for handling different links to resources.

 - **Platforms/**: Contains platform-specific code for Android and iOS.
 This folder includes device-specific implementations and platform-related assets.